matthiasnoback/advanced-testing-workshop/assignments/all.md

 Find ways to encapsulate domain concepts like "email address", "currency", "amount", "domain name", etc. Make sure that every domain object can only exist in a complete, consistent, and valid state.

-While you're at it, you can clean up the code in the `PayController` and extract a class which simply calculates the price, using the exchange service, and the pricing repository.
+While you're at it, you can clean up the code in the `RegisterController` and extract a class which simply calculates the price, using the exchange service, and the pricing repository.

 # Working effectively with tests